-Sanitation of the aquatic environment in re-circulating systems is provided through an appropriately designed and maintained life support system, regular removal of solid waste materials from the enclosure bottom, and periodic water changes.
+Sanitation Sanitation of the aquatic environment in recirculating systems is provided through an appropriately designed and maintained life support system, regular removal of solid waste materials from the enclosure bottom, and periodic water changes.
+The basic concept of sanitation (i.e., to provide conditions conducive to animal health and welfare) is the same for terrestrial and aquatic systems.
+However, sanitation measures in aquatic systems differ from those for terrestrial systems because much of the nitrogenous waste (feces and urine) and respiratory output (carbon dioxide) is dissolved in the water.

-The basic concept of sanitation, i.e., to provide conditions conducive to animal health and welfare, is the same for terrestrial and aquatic systems.
-However, sanitation measures in aquatic systems differ from terrestrial systems because much of the nitrogenous waste (feces and urine) and respiratory output (carbon dioxide) is dissolved in the water.
 A properly functioning life support system, designed to process the bioload, will maintain nitrogenous wastes within an acceptable range.
-Solids may be removed in a variety of ways that varies with the design of the system.
-They are generally removed by siphoning (hydrocleaning) and/or filtration.
-Depending on the type, filters need routine cleaning or replacement, or if self-cleaning, proper maintenance.
-In saltwater systems dissolved proteins may be removed by protein skimmers.
-Reducing organic solids limits the quantities of nitrogen and phosphorous that need to be removed from the system, both of which can accumulate to levels which are toxic to fish and amphibians.
-The biological filter (denitrifying bacteria) is generally responsible for removing ammonia and nitrite, potential toxins, from aquatic systems.
-Nitrate, the end product of this process, is less toxic to aquatic animals but at high levels can be problematic.
-It is generally removed through water changes, although large systems may have a specialized denitrifcation unit to reduce nitrate levels.
+Solids may be removed in a variety of ways, depending on the design of the system; generally they are removed by siphoning (hydrocleaning) and/or filtration.
+Depending on the type, filters need routine cleaning or replacement or, if self-cleaning, proper maintenance; in saltwater systems dissolved proteins may be removed by protein skimmers.
+Reducing organic solids limits the quantities of nitrogen and phosphorus that need to be removed from the system, both of which can accumulate to levels that are toxic to fish and amphibians.
+The biologic filter (denitrifying bacteria) typically removes ammonia and nitrite, potential toxins, from aquatic systems.
+Nitrate, the end product of this process, is less toxic to aquatic animals but at high levels can be problematic; it is generally removed through water changes, although large systems may have a specialized denitrification unit to reduce levels.

-Disinfection is generally accomplished through water treatment (e.g., filtration and application of UV light or ozone) and/or water changes.
-Chlorine and most chemical disinfectants are inappropriate for aquatic systems containing animals, as they are toxic at low concentrations.
-When utilized to disinfect an entire system or system components, extreme care must be taken to ensure that residual chlorine, chemical, and reactive byproducts are neutralized or removed.
-The type of monitoring and frequency varies depending on the disinfection method utilized, the system, and the animals.
+Disinfection is usually accomplished through water treatment (e.g., filtration and application of UV light or ozone) and/or water changes.
+Chlorine and most chemical disinfectants are inappropriate for aquatic systems containing animals as they are toxic at low concentrations; when used to disinfect an entire system or system components, extreme care must be taken to ensure that residual chlorine, chemical, and reactive byproducts are neutralized or removed.
+The type of monitoring and frequency varies depending on the disinfection method, the system, and the animals.

-Algal growth is common in aquatic systems.
-Algal growth is increased with the presence of nitrogen and phosphorous, particularly in the presence of light.
-Algal species seen with re-circulating systems are generally non-toxic, though species capable of producing toxins exist.
-Excessive algae growth may be an indication of elevated nitrogen or phosphorous levels.
-Algae are typically removed using mechanical methods, i.e., scrubbing or scraping.
-Limiting algal growth is important to allow for visualization of animals in the enclosure.
-Cyanobacteria (commonly called blue-green algae) growth is also possible and may be common in freshwater aquaculture situations.
+Algal growth is common in aquatic systems and increases with the presence of nitrogen and phosphorus, particularly in the presence of light.
+Excessive growth may be an indication of elevated nitrogen or phosphorus levels.
+Algal species seen with recirculating systems are generally nontoxic, although species capable of producing toxins exist.
+Algae are typically removed using mechanical methods (i.e., scrubbing or scraping).
+Limiting algal growth is important to allow viewing of the animals in the enclosure.
+Cyanobacteria (commonly called blue-green algae) growth is also possible and may be common in freshwater aquaculture.
 The same factors that promote algae growth also promote cyanobacteria growth.
 As with algae, while most species are harmless, some species can produce clinically relevant toxic compounds (Smith et al. 2008).

-Tank (cage) changing and disinfection is conducted at frequencies using methods that often differ from terrestrial systems.
+Tank (cage) changing and disinfection are conducted at frequencies using methods that often differ from terrestrial systems.
 Because waste is dissolved in the water and/or removed as solids by siphoning or filtration, regular changing of tanks is not integral to maintaining adequate hygiene in typical aquatic systems.
-The frequency of cleaning and disinfection should be determined by water quality, which should permit adequate visualization of the animals, and animal health monitoring.
-System components such as lids on fish tanks, which may accumulate feed, may require sanitation as often as weekly depending on the frequency and type of feed utilized and its design.
+The frequency of cleaning and disinfection should be determined by water quality, which should permit adequate viewing of the animals, and animal health monitoring.
+System components such as lids on fish tanks, which may accumulate feed, may require sanitation as often as weekly depending on the frequency and type of feed and the system's design.